Weight Loss Surgery

 How do I make an appointment for bariatric surgery?

-Care at the Mass General Weight Center begins with learning more about what our center offers through our new patient orientation, where you will meet with a team of obesity specialists.
+Care at the Mass General Weight Center begins with learning more about what our center offers through our introduction webinar, where you can meet with a team of obesity specialists.

 To learn more about bariatric surgery and become a patient, please call us at 617-726-4400.